steveschnepp/blog.pwkf.org/_posts/2023-07-20-update-or-new.md

 Therefore I will apply the following rationale :

-* transparently update a post is fine if it didn't reach many users yet.
+* Transparently update a post is fine if it didn't reach many users yet.
 So a few days is okay, as noone reads my blog anyway ;-)
-* it is better to update it, unless there is historical value, or significant changes
+* It is better to update it, unless there is historical value, or significant changes
 * Hinting that the post was updated, and when, is a very good practice that avoids eroding trust
 * Having only 1 URL for the whole, updated, content is best.
-* If some significant changes happen later, add a small post referencing the old URL.
+* If some significant changes happen later, simply add a small post referencing the old URL with some teaser on what to expect now.

-So, I'll be in the *pragmatic updates camp* that seems to be the norm for online newspapers.
+I'll be in the *pragmatic updates* group that actually seems to be the norm for online newspapers.
+So I may not be totally crazy.
 {: .panel .tip}